craftcms/starter-next/README.md

 ### Running on a Different Domain

-The DDEV configuration files shipped with this project use a specific pair of URLs for the Next front end and Craft back end:
+The DDEV configuration files shipped with this project use a specific pair of URLs for the Next.js front end and Craft back end:

 - **Front end**: `https://starter-next.ddev.site`
 - **Back end**: `https://api.starter-next.ddev.com`